 SUMMARY

-Clackamas Community College ensures that all students have equal access to post-secondary education that is free of barriers by providing reasonable accommodations to those students who qualify in accordance with the Americans with Disabilities Act of 1990 (ADA).
+Clackamas Community College ensures that all students have equal access to post-secondary education that is free of barriers by providing reasonable accommodations to those students who qualify in accordance with the Americans with Disabilities Act of 1990 (ADA) and the 2008 amendments to the Americans with Disabilities Act (ADAA).

-A reasonable academic accommodation is an adjustment to a course or program that provides equal access or opportunity to qualified students who have documented disabilities, but does not impact the learning outcomes.
-The accommodations are for these students to have equal opportunity or to enjoy the same benefits and privileges as are available to students without disabilities.
+A reasonable academic accommodation is an adjustment to a course or program that provides equal access and opportunity to qualified students who have documented disabilities, but does not impact the learning outcomes.

 The Disability Resource Center (DRC) is responsible for the determination of reasonable accommodations for students in accordance with the 2008 amendments to the Americans with Disabilities Act.
 Recent amendments to this act state that the documentation process may not be burdensome nor create barriers to students’ equal access to educational opportunity.

-In following federal guidance, the college will take into consideration two of three sources or an observable disability, in no particular order, when evaluating whether a student qualifies for reasonable accommodations at Clackamas Community College:
+In following federal guidance, the college will take into consideration three sources:

-any documentation from a qualified provider that is submitted,
+Third-party documentation,

-DRC staff interactions or observations, and/or
+Personal observation through DRC application, and

-student’s self-report.
+A student intake interview,

 In using defined guidelines, the DRC will determine reasonable accommodations for each student.
 DRC staff will then work with faculty to coordinate the accommodations.